Tuteja-Lab/gen349_week_14_15/lecture/Week14_lecture.md

 ## Accessing HPC class and some notes
 * Now we will connect to the HPC class for today's tutorial.
+* If this is your first time accessing the HPC, please follow these [instructions](https://github.com/Tuteja-Lab/gen349_week_14_15/blob/main/installation.md).
+* If this is NOT your first time accessing the HPC, continue following the steps listed on this page.
-* Make sure to always follow these steps when working on class material.
+	* <u>**Make sure to always follow these steps when working on class material.**</u>

 	* Below are the commands you should use to paste the commands into PowerShell, Putty, and Mac:
 		* PowerShell: `Ctrl + V`
 		* Putty: `Right click`
 		* Mac Terminal: `Command + V`

 ### Step 1: Connect to ISU Wifi or VPN (if off campus)